Hong-Chih Kuo: Uni-President 7-Eleven Lions

-Kuo signed with Uni-President 7-Eleven Lions of CPBL in September 2013.
+On September 27, 2013, Kuo signed with the Uni-President Lions of the Chinese Professional Baseball League.
 He became a free agent after the 2016 season.

-San Diego Padres

-Kuo signed a minor league contract with the San Diego Padres on February 17, 2017.
-He requested and was granted release on March 29, 2017.

 Fubon Guardians

+On February 17, 2017, Kuo signed a minor league contract with the San Diego Padres.
+He requested and was granted release by San Dieho on March 29.

+On July 11, 2017, Kuo signed with Fubon Guardians of the Chinese Professional Baseball League.
+He made 20 relief appearances for Fubon down the stretch, struggling to an 0-4 record and 6.27 ERA with 27 strikeouts and 4 saves across 18 2/3 innings pitched.

-Kuo signed with Fubon Guardians of the Chinese Professional Baseball League in July 2017.
-He announced his retirement from professional baseball on October 22, 2018, after the Guardians lost to the Uni-President 7-Eleven Lions in the 2018 CPBL playoffs.
+Kuo made 37 appearances for the team in 2018, logging a 4-2 record and 3.71 ERA with 44 strikeouts over 34 innings of work.
+Kuo announced his retirement from professional baseball on October 22, 2018, after the Guardians lost to the Uni-President 7-Eleven Lions in the playoffs.

 International career

 He was selected for Chinese Taipei national baseball team at the 2002 Asian Games, 2006 World Baseball Classic, 2006 Asian Games and 2013 World Baseball Classic.

 Pitching style

 Despite the five surgeries on his elbow, Kuo at his peak hit 97-98 mph with his four-seam fastball with late movement.
 He threw a sharp slider ranging in 86–88 mph, occasionally a curveball, and a changeup.
 For a power pitcher, Kuo was quick to the plate.
 His velocity and pitch execution made him difficult to hit.
 His fastball was clocked at 99 mph in 2006.